Banking in South Africa: Banking networks

 Capitec has the largest branch network by far, at almost 900 in total, with the other four major commercial banks operating roughly the same number, at just over 600 each.
 Capitec also operates the largest ATM network, at almost twice the size of most of the other major commercial banks.

-The table below is ranked in descending order, according to total number of branches.
+The table below is ranked in descending order, according to total number of branches, as at September 2025.